TimothyMeadows/tls12-https-proxy/README.md

 # Usage

 Proxy is designed to run at the port you configured it to run at.
 You can reach it using the https protocol only.
 Intended host is parsed using the X-Host, or x-host header.
 You can specificy the X-Host, or x-host querystring rather the header.
 The header, or querystring will be parsed out before reaching the intended host.

-Finally, external assets will be pushed through the proxy.
-However, it depends on the referer header to determine the previous X-Host location that the asset should be drawn from.
-This can lead to issues if the asset was not hosted on the actual intended host but rather a third party.
-Full content manipulation may be reuqired to prevent this.
+X-Key or x-key is also required and must match one of the keys in the config.